WiLoc: Massive Measured Dataset of Wi-Fi Channel State Information with Application to Machine-Learning Based Localization: Conclusion

 This paper presented the results of a massive measurement campaign for location-labeled \ac{CSI} information designed for ML-based localization applications.
 This database, which is by far the largest of its kind, is made publicly available as part of this paper.
 We presented the measurement apparatus and procedure, verifications of the results, as well as measurement environments, sample results, and dataset format.
 Experiments with various ML localization algorithms demonstrated that the large size of the database in terms of \acp{AP}, \ac{UE} locations, and different buildings/environments allows to design, train, and/or test more accurate and/or robust ML algorithms.

 Lastly, we note that our dataset can be used for ML applications beyond localization, such as channel prediction, modeling of handovers, etc. Investigations into specific schemes and their dependence on dataset size for those applications will be subject to our future work.
-The authors have provided public access to their data via a Google Form link: https://forms.gle/8Z1zUVeF9ssfKR4r9.
+The authors have provided a public access link to their dataset: \\ https://wides.usc.edu/programs-and-data.html\#wiloc.